praty007/Lootbox/README.md

 The UI is shit in the sample scene but it shows how the project works.

 Possible feature additions in the future:
 <li>Use codegen to streamline Lootboxes.
-So it really becomes just simple a drag and drop plugin.</li>
+So it justnreally becomes a simple drag and drop plugin.</li>
 <li>Make the project more Object Oriented and Optimized (Suggestions and constructive criticism welcome).</li>
 <li>An inventory system to go with the Lootbox System, complete with codegen as well.</li>

+Dependency: Newtonsoft JSON as available on UPM.